Shivaprasadr/my_flask_project/README_flask_social_auth.md

 - Visit `http://127.0.0.1:5000/` in your browser to see the application in action.

 This explanation should help you get back on track with your project!

+if any db changes needed , we need to update the modules and run the below migrsate comand flash db init flask db migrate -m "Added fields for GitHub user data" flask db upgrade